MichaelDimmitt/chrome-extension-toolbox/README.md

    2. logic - for loops, for each,  map, filter, ... etc
    3. promises - much of the api calls return promises.
        here is the chrome api for extensions: https://developer.chrome.com/docs/extensions/reference/api
+   4. how to add and remove event listeners. useful for the popup action to run on button click.
 2. The skill of Knowing how chrome extensions work.
    1. content_scripts
       1. run automatically when they match.